brandonavant/upgrade-azurerm-terraform-provider/README.md

 This command will run the same plan but now present you with the option to actually put it into action.
 If you agree with the plan, respond to the prompt accordingly.

+### Deploying the application

+In order to have an application running within the Azure App Service instance, you can use the node application found in the [src](/src/) directory.
+The [workflows](/.github/workflows) directory also contains a GitHub Action definition for deploying the application to Azure.
+As to keep this demonstration simple and focused, I will no provide details here on how to perform CI/CD to deploy the applications.
+For an overview, please read the comments found at the top of [azure-webapps-node.yml](/.github/workflows/azure-webapps-node.yml)

 At this point, we are finished with the setup.
 You can now proceed with the steps outlined in the [LinkedIn article](TODO).
-Please use the files in the `infrastructure/v3.x` directory when following along.
+Please use the files in the [infrastructure/v3.x](/infrastructure/v3.x/) directory when following along.

 Happy migrating!